 “A wholesome and gentle story that’s pleasant and soothing for little ones of all faiths, though it will have extra resonance in Jewish households.”
 (Kirkus)

 Bigger than a Bread Box

-Nominee for Great Stone Face Book Award (Children’s Librarians of New Hampshire)!
+Great Stone Face Book Award Nominee (Children’s Librarians of New Hampshire)